conorspicerDR/example-recommender/README.md

 # jlp-recommender
-Recommender model for JLP based on H&amp;M kaggle dataset
+Recommender model example based on H&amp;M kaggle dataset & deployed as a custom model in DataRobot

 This is a recommender project using https://www.kaggle.com/c/h-and-m-personalized-fashion-recommendations/overview